Always be Two Steps Ahead of Your Enemy: Routing and Sampling in the LDS under Churn

-\end{definition} Given this definition, the classical Linearized DeBruijn Routing can described as follows: For each point $x_i$ the trajectory, forward the message to the node closest to it.
-Then, forward the message along list edges until it reaches the target.
-We now wish to adapt this algorithm for a dynamic series of graphs $\mathcal{D} := (D_1,D_2, \dots)$ where each $D_i$ is a LDS.
+Our algorithm must perform routing over a dynamic series of graphs $\mathcal{D} := (D_1,D_2, \dots)$ where each $D_i$ is a LDS.
+However, there are two problems we need to address, i.e., the \emph{churn orchestrated by the adversary} and the \emph{dynamic reconfiguration of the overlays}.
 The obvious solution would be to send the message not only to the closest node of each trajectory point but to the whole swarm.
-However, there are two problems we need to address, the churn and the dynamic reconfiguration of the overlays.

-First, one can easily see that this routing algorithm fails in the presence of churn.
+However, observe that this trivial adaption to the LDG routing algorithm fails in the presence of churn.
 Given that any node on a message's trajectory can be churned out, a fraction of routing requests may never reach their destinations.
 In particular, if the adversary is aware of the topology, it could even churn out the whole swarm for a given trajectory point.
-Thus, we introduce the notion of a \emph{good} swarm adapted from \cite{FiatSY05}.
-A swarm is good if at least a constant $\nicefrac{3}{4}$-fraction of its nodes take part in the next round.
-We call these nodes good.
+Therefore, we introduce the notion of a \emph{good} swarm adapted from Fiat et al.~\cite{FiatSY05}.
+In their work, a swarm is good if at least a fixed constant fraction of its nodes take part in the next round and hence refer to such nodes as \textit{good}.

+Here, we need a slightly stronger notion as we require the good nodes to be somewhat well spread over the swarm to enable our fast construction.
+To be precise, we say the left (right) side of a swarm is good if a constant fraction of its nodes is good and the full swarm is good, if both its left and right side are good.

 Further, a LDS is good if all its swarms are good.
-This property implies that there is always at a constant fraction of good nodes in each swarm that can forward the message.
-Note hat the value $\nicefrac{3}{4}$ is only chosen for an easy analysis.
+This property implies that there is always at least a constant fraction of good nodes in each swarm that can forward the message.